Samsung/Universum/doc/configuring.rst

 Combining configurations
 ------------------------

-The Variations class provides a way to generate a full testing scenario by simulating the combination of configurations.
+The :class:`Configuration` class provides a way to generate a full testing scenario by simulating the combination of different configurations (as in :class:`Configuration` instances).

-For this class :class:`Variations` has built-in ``+`` and ``*`` operators that allow creating configuration sets out of several :class:`Variations` instances.
+For this class :class:`Configuration` has built-in ``+`` and ``*`` operators that allow creating configuration sets out of several :class:`Configuration` instances.

 Adding build configurations